 Maybe there were a few Bulldogs staring at the video yesterday, increasingly anxious at what was on the meeting room screen.
 Not LaDarius Perkins.
 He’s seen his share of Louisiana State defenses before.
 Names and numbers change, the product stays the same.

-FSNextTV: Mississippi State junior running back LaDarius Perkins talks about earning post-season honors as well as the upcoming Gator Bowl game.
+FSNext-TV: Mississippi State running back LaDarius Perkins talks about his team's upcoming game against Alabama.

 Covering Dixie Like Mildew - The SWRT roundup of SEC news.

 What a rush.

 Don Kausler Jr. profiles Mississippi State running back LaDarius Perkins, who leads the SEC in rushing. (al.com)

 WarBlogle.com looks at Texas A&M as Auburn gets ready to host the Aggies on Saturday.